airnity/airnity-cli-releases/README.md

 You can then rename the binary to its original name: `airnity` (or `airnity.exe` on windows), and move it to a place in your `$PATH` (eg: `~/.local/bin`)

-Then on mac and linux you need to change the permission to be able to execute it.
+On mac and linux you need to change the permission to be able to execute it.

 ```shell
 # Example for MacOS